Yitzhak Yaakov Rabinovich: Biography

-Yitzhak Yaakov Rabinovich was born in 1854 in Shereshevo, Belorussia in a wealth family of merchant.
+Yitzhak Yaakov Rabinovich was born in 1854 in Shereshevo, Belorussia into a wealthy family of merchants.
 He received private education of Talmud and at the age of 14 moved out of home to Selets in order to study with Yeruham Perlman — who later became noted rabbi of Minsk.
 A few years later Rabinovich, together with Chaim Soloveitchik moved to Brest-Litovsk.
 While studying together the two of them developed new method of studying Talmud: by logic and deep understanding of text - in contrast to the previously long-used method of pilpul (casuistry).

 In 1889, Rabinovich was appointed a teacher at the Slobodka yeshiva.
 However, due to challenges in accepting Musar ideology that the school followed, he left in 1894 and became a rabbi in Gorzd, Lithuania.
 Two years later (in 1896) he settled in Ponevezh taking the position of rabbi in the town.
 His predecessor was Eliyahu David Rabinowitz-Teomim, the father-in-law of Avraham Yitzhak Kook.

 In 1909 he received a substantial amount of money from a Moscow Jew, Liba Miriam Gavronskii, daughter of Kalonymus Wissotzky - tea magnate, who wanted to commemorate her husband by opening religious school for promising male students.
 The money was sufficient to open a kollel, however its popularity, high level of studying but also amount of received grant made it possible to turn this kollel to a yeshiva.
 Rabinovich held the position of rosh yeshiva at this Ponevezh yeshiva.